margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 An edge, where one begins and ends, and where another begins and ends.
 An openness to a new frontier, a new territory.
 A crossing, a bridge that helps people relate and map the interests and ideas of one individual to the interests and individuals of another.
-The line that shuts out the outlwas from those that belong in the territory.
+The line that shuts out the outlaws from those that belong in the territory.

 <br>